coleberkley/MovieConnect-Backend/README.md

 Users should be able to look up other users by username.
 If users are found, the current user should be able to click onto another user's profile and view it.
 If the viewed user is public or if the viewed user is friends with the current user, the current user can see the other user's rated movies list.
 The current user should be able to request a friendship with the viewed user if one hasn't been requested already (or they are already friends).
 Likewise, the current user should be able to unfriend the viewed user if they are friends.

 Upon viewing a movie page, a user should see all relative information for that movie.
-This includes the title, genre(s), cast (actors, directors, etc), runtime, adult status, poster, overview, release date, and overall rating.
+This includes the title, genre(s), actor(s), director(s), runtime, adult status, poster, overview, release date, and overall rating.
 There should also be a comments section somewhere in this movie page that renders every comment for that movie.
 A user should be able to rate the movie if they haven't yet, or re-rate it if they have.
 Likewise, a user should be able to add comments to that movie's comment section.
 The page should refresh after these actions to retrieve the updated comment section and user rating.

 ## API Endpoints